-- Such dividend and interest income may be subject to Special Contribution for Defence - refer to the Special Contribution for Defence section - page 26. - With effect as from 1 July 2016, taxpayers may elect to tax the profits earned by a foreign permanent establishment, with a tax credit for foreign taxes incurred on those foreign permanent establishment profits.
+- Such dividend and interest income may be subject to Special Contribution for Defence - refer to the Special Contribution for Defence section - page 30. - 2.
+Individuals that were eligible to claim the 20% or 50% exemptions that applied pre-1 January 2022 may continue to claim the said exemption for any remaining period if they are not eligible to claim the exemption for employments commencing as from 1 January 2022.
+The 20% and 50% exemptions that applied pre-1 January 2022 were available for a total period of 5 or 10 years respectively for each individual. - 3.
+With effect as from 1 July 2016, taxpayers may elect to tax the profits earned by a foreign permanent establishment, with a tax credit for foreign taxes incurred on those foreign permanent establishment profits.
 Transitional rules apply in certain cases on the granting of foreign tax credits where a foreign permanent establishment was previously exempt and subsequently a taxpayer elects to be subject to tax on the profits of the foreign permanent establishment.

-3. The term "Securities" is defined as shares, bonds, debentures, founders' shares and other securities of companies or other legal persons, incorporated in Cyprus or abroad and options thereon.
+4. The term "Securities" is defined as shares, bonds, debentures, founders' shares and other securities of companies or other legal persons, incorporated in Cyprus or abroad and options thereon.
 Circulars have been issued by the Tax Authorities further clarifying what is included in the term Securities.
 According to the circulars the term includes, among others, options on Securities, short positions on Securities, futures/forwards on Securities, swaps on Securities, depositary receipts on Securities (ADRs, GDRs), rights of claim on bonds and debentures (rights on interest of these instruments are not included), index participations only if they result on Securities, repurchase agreements or Repos on Securities, units in open-end or close-end collective investment schemes.
-The circulars also clarify specific types of participation in foreign entities which are considered as Securities.
+The circulars also clarify specific types of participation in foreign entities which are considered as Securities